Xcode build benchmarks by Mac chip

 A note on reading these numbers

 The benchmark’s results are crowd-sourced, so each chip can have many submissions; the bar here uses the fastest reported run, which is the cleanest signal of what the silicon can do under good conditions.
 Newer versions of Xcode compile the same project at different speeds, so figures from different Xcode releases aren’t directly comparable — which is why the toggle keeps Xcode 16 and Xcode 26 as separate views rather than mixing them.
-Xcode 26 is the up-to-date view and now spans almost every Mac chip Apple has shipped — base M1 through the M5 family, the M3 Pro and Max, and the M3 Ultra — plus, as a curiosity, an iPhone’s A18 Pro that someone coaxed into running the build.
+Xcode 26 is the up-to-date view and now spans almost every Mac chip Apple has shipped — base M1 through the M5 family, the M3 Pro and Max, and the M3 Ultra — plus the A18 Pro that powers the new MacBook Neo, Apple’s first Mac to run an iPhone-class chip.
 The only chips it still lacks are the two nobody has re-run cleanly on Xcode 26 yet — the base M2 and base M3 — which is why Xcode 16 stays around: it carries those, and the whole Intel tail besides.

 Sources